LACMIP/emu/docs/_documentation/citing.md

 If a specimen has a type number, it must be referenced in-text.
 Note that LACMIP is no longer minting new type numbers for unfigured hypotypes.

 The LACMIP collections began issuing type numbers in the late 1960s.
-However, in the 1980s, several large donations from UCLA and Cal Tech were assimilated into the LACMIP collections.
+However, in the 1980s, several large donations were assimilated into the LACMIP collections.
 As such, "UCLA" and "CIT" numbers (among others) cited in the literature now have new, equivalent LACMIP numbers.

-{% include figure image_path="/assets/images/citing_example.png" alt="example of LACMIP type specimens figured in publication" caption="Large portions of the LACMIP collections once belonged to UCLA and CIT and, as such, were originally cited using different numbers.
-These numbers now have equivalent LACMIP catalog and type numbers that should be cited as such.
-[LACMIP 10079.7](https://www.gbif.org/occurrence/2012641180), illustrated in pink above, is one example." %}
+{% include figure image_path="/assets/images/citing_example.png" alt="example of LACMIP type specimens figured in publication" caption="Large portions of the LACMIP collections once belonged to UCLA and CIT.
+As such, they were originally cited using different institutional numbers.
+These numbers now have equivalent LACMIP catalog and type numbers.
+As one example, [LACMIP 10079.7](https://www.gbif.org/occurrence/2012641180) is illustrated in pink above." %}

-**For specimens that have been digitized and made available online,** type numbers can be found in the _dwc:otherCatalogueNumbers_ field on GBIF and iDigBio, along with any other historically assigned numbers (e.g. UCLA numbers).
-However, unlike catalog numbers, these numbers are not easily searchable online.
+**For specimens that have been digitized and made available online,** type numbers can be found in the _dwc:otherCatalogueNumbers_ field on GBIF and iDigBio, along with any other historically assigned numbers.
+That said, unlike catalog numbers, these numbers are not easily discoverable within biodiversity data aggregators.

 {% include figure image_path="/assets/images/citing_typenumber.png" alt="example of LACMIP type specimens published to GBIF" caption="Screenshot illustrating where to locate other catalog numbers on GBIF occurrence records.
-These numbers are not easily discoverable in biodiversity data aggregators." %}
+These numbers are not easily searchable online." %}

 A large number of LACMIP type specimens were published in the NHMLA's _Contributions in Science_ series (1957-2017), which is now available from the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/bibliography/122696#/summary).